xyst/writings/explain-leetcode.md

 ## 759. When does everyone have free time

-Just interval calculation.
+Interval calculation.
 A sorted set of pairs.

 ## 757. Cover two points in each interval